 Like my Dad always said: "Make a template!"
 So that's what we always did...

 Wiring up the slingshots.
-Why did we leave the bar code on the bottom of the playfield?
+Heh.
+Left the barcode on the bottom of the playfield.

-The flippers would work about half the time.
+Controlling the flippers with the Arduino would work about half the time.
 But we were making progress.
 I was really starting to get excited.

 A night shot of the machine!

-We only ever got around to doing the other stuff, like adding the pop bumpers and the "E-D-E-N" rollovers because I finally convinced my Dad that we weren't getting anywhere with trying to code the flippers, and it wouldn't be too difficult for me to change the coils, and wire up the E.O.S. switches to make it work.
-My Dad consented, and it worked the first time.
+We only ever got around to doing the other stuff, like adding the pop bumpers and the "E-D-E-N" rollovers because I finally convinced my Dad that we weren't getting anywhere with trying to code the flippers, and it wouldn't be too difficult for me to change the coils and wire up the E.O.S. switches to make it work.
+My Dad finally agreed, and it worked the first time.
 It was very exciting.

 Some of the additional wiring I had to do.
 I don't remember why I had an LED in pin 13...